 WELKOM IN NEDERLAND!

-Netherlands (aka Holland) – is home to wooden shoes (clogs), canals and bridges, tulips, 991 windmills, cheese, more bicycles than people, Rembrandt van Rijn, Johannes Vermeer, Frans Hals, world’s largest ice-skating tour, Deft Blue earthenware, the tallest men in the world, licorice fans, the first country to legalize same-sex marriage, French fries with mayonnaise, Jenever, the largest flower garden in the world, the three-kiss greeting, Anne Frank House, The Hague, and a world-class city and capital, Amsterdam.
+Netherlands (aka Holland) – home to 12 UNESCO World Heritage Sites, including the Amsterdam Canal District and the Rietveld Schröderhuis in Utrecht, is also known for wooden shoes (clogs), canals and bridges, tulips, 991 windmills, cheese, more bicycles than people, Rembrandt van Rijn, Johannes Vermeer, Frans Hals, world’s largest ice-skating tour, Deft Blue earthenware, the tallest men in the world, licorice fans, the first country to legalize same-sex marriage, French fries with mayonnaise, Jenever, the largest flower garden in the world, the three-kiss greeting, Anne Frank House, and The Hague.

 LANGUAGES IN THE NETHERLANDS